NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

       [lanczos_bounds()]

-   3. Rescale A to A~ = alphaA + betaI so its whole spectrum maps inside [-1, 1] -- Chebyshev polynomials are well-behaved on that domain.
+   3. Rescale A to A~ = alphaA + betaI so its whole spectrum maps inside [-1, 1].
       [main(), rescaling block, right after step 2]

-   4. KPM: estimate the density of states (DOS) of A~ by computing Chebyshev moments of a random vector, damping them with a Jackson kernel (to suppress Gibbs oscillations), and reconstructing a DOS curve on the original energy bounds then Written to spectrum.txt.
+   4. KPM: estimate the density of states (DOS) of A~ by computing Chebyshev moments of a random vector, and reconstructing a DOS curve on the original energy bounds then Written to spectrum.txt.
       [compute_chebyshev_moments(), apply_jackson_kernel(), reconstruct_dos()]

-   5. Monte-Carlo targeting: repeatedly draw a candidate energy from the reconstructed DOS by rejection sampling, so energies in denser parts of the spectrum get proposed more often.
+   5. Monte-Carlo targeting: repeatedly draw a candidate energy from the reconstructed DOS by rejection sampling.
       [main(), Monte-Carlo while loop]

-   6. Adaptive window: for each accepted draw, bisect on the integrated DOS to find a half-width so the window is expected to contain a set number of eigenvalues (NT); NS = min(2NT, ns_max) random search vectors are sized to that window.
+   6. Adaptive window: for each accepted draw, create a window that contains a set number of eigenvalues (NT); NS = min(2NT, ns_max) random search vectors are sized to that window.
       [bisect_half_width(), expected_eigs_window(), integrate_rho()]